 We use the same prompt at all perspectives.
 This can lead to repeated patterns on multiple sides of an object.
 The target caption could be varied across different camera poses.
-Many of the prompts we tested involve multiple subjects, but we do not target complex scene generation [6, 8, 11, 13] partly because CLIP poorly encodes spatial relations [29,53].
-Scene layout could be handled in a post-processing step.
+Many of the prompts we tested involve multiple subjects,

 Figure 8.
 Training with diversely sampled camera poses improves generalization across views.
 In the top row, we sample camera azimuth from a single viewpoint.
 The rendered view from the same perspective (left column) is realistic, but the object structure is poor as seen from other angles.
-Qualitative results improve with larger sampling intervals, with the best results from 360° sampling.
+Qualitative results improve with larger sampling intervals, with the best results from $360^{\circ}$ sampling.